 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Alpena has relatively fewer families with younger children, and/or college students.
 Combined, this makes Alpena a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Alpena doesn't have a public transportation system that people use for their commute.
+Alpena is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Alpena are slightly less educated than the national average of 21.84% for the average city or town: 14.85% of adults in Alpena have a bachelor's degree or advanced degree
+The percentage of adults in Alpena with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.85% of adults in Alpena have a bachelor's degree or advanced degree.

 The per capita income in Alpena in 2022 was $18,119, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $72,476 for a family of four.